JediFonseca/mint-post-install-1.0/README.md

 # mint-post-install-1.0

 Post-install script for Linux Mint 19.x made by me for personal use.
-Yet if you find it useful, feel free to use it the way you like.
+Yet if you find it useful, feel free to use it as you see fit.
 The script was made to be used on Linux Mint 19.x, and since Linux Mint is Ubuntu-based, It'll probably work on any ubuntu-based distro, and of course on Ubuntu itself.